robclever/ML-Mouse-to-Coordinate/README.md

 ## General Flow:
  To start, run the _game/graphics.py_ to create training data for the neural network to train on.
 Once training data has been created, you can then run _training/net_train.py_ to train a network on the data.
 After training, the network can be tested by running the _testing/use_net_model.py_ function.

+### Training:
+- When creating training data, it may be necessary to hover at the red dot in the training game.
+This helps the model learn to stop at the target.
+Without using this method, testing will fail.
+- dt was not a necessary output for training.
+Eliminated this output to reduce model complexity.
+- X_pos, Y_pos were not necessary for inputs.
+Eliminated these inputs to reduce model complexity.

 ## Future Upgrades:
 1. Script tuning_pipeline.py
 - Build a tuning pipeline to automatically find net/training parameters through random search